-Carol Milligan
+Program Director Carol Milligan

 This program offers Wake Forest University, or partner school, undergraduates pursuing a BS or BA degree in a Neuroscience discipline the opportunity to earn a research-oriented MS degree in Neuroscience with one additional year of study.
-The program builds on the existing Neuroscience Minor and utilizes existing course and research opportunities associated with the Graduate School's Neuroscience Program.
+The program builds on the existing Neuroscience Minor and utilizes existing course and research opportunities associated with the Biomedical Graduate Programs Office's Neuroscience Program.

-The goal is to provide highly motivated undergraduate students with sophisticated training in neuroscience, and the opportunity to build critical thinking and research skills.
+The goal is to provide highly motivated undergraduate students the opportunity to pursue sophisticated, graduate-level research training in neuroscience, critical thinking, and data analysis and experimental design skills.
 Students will gain graduate course credit and an enhanced research experience that will provide them with a competitive edge to apply to graduate or professional schools, or to pursue non-academic careers that require research expertise in the life sciences and Neuroscience.